playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-bundling/index.md

 > What is a bundler and what can it do?

-In short, a bundler is responsible for a wide array of actions that helps you manage your codebase and make it ready to others to consume.
+In short, a bundler is responsible for a wide array of actions that helps you manage your codebase and make it ready for others to consume.

-See, among other things, a bundler is responsible for making sure that code which doesn't natively run on the browser (say, TypeScript, SCSS, and others) are transformed to the relevant transformed code which can.
+See, among other things, a bundler is responsible for making sure that code which doesn't natively run on the browser (say, TypeScript, SCSS, and others) is transformed to the relevant transformed code which can.

 Take a basic website, for example: